 Told through many media at once, these new narratives encourage us not merely to watch but to participate and to immerse ourselves, taking us deeper than an hour-long TV drama or a two-hour movie or a 30-second spot will permit.
-And they frequently blur boundaries that long seemed inviolate—between author and audience, story and game, content and marketing, fiction and reality.
+They blur boundaries that long seemed inviolate—between author and audience, story and game, content and marketing, fiction and reality.
 Rose has explored these themes as a keynote speaker at marketing summits and film festivals worldwide, in academic gatherings in the US and Europe, and in talks at such companies as Google, Lucasfilm, Unilever, and the BBC.